 - Conduct audience research and segmentation analysis

-- Translate performance data into actionable creative briefs
+- Translate performance data into actionable creative briefs that structure testing

 - Develop hypotheses on messaging, hooks, and format combinations